CowLoverSecret/repomaker/README.md

 # repomaker
- make repos with our json source codes
+easy way to make repos with source codes, contains scripts to make the repo and plist source code

+created by cowloversecret